 Play around with the mount of cardamom you add.
 I found 4 pods gave me the perfect balance between coffee & spice, without the spice being overbearing or intrusive.

-- 1 generous measure of coffee grounds
+- 1 coffee grounds generous measure

 - 2-5 cardamom pods seeds removed & ground

 - Water just off the boil

 Pop the coffee & cardamom into a cafetiere.